Dgudel/dgudel/README.md

 In addition to my academic and professional pursuits, I am deeply interested in artificial intelligence and enjoy working on complex problems and delivering high-quality solutions in data science.

 Feel free to explore my repositories and reach out for collaborations or discussions!

+P.S.
+The repository 'python-business-analytics' is not mine but it is cool that's why I forked it.